manojsinghnegiwd/express-swagger-seed/README.md

-# node-es6-boilerplate
+# express-swagger-boilerplate
-> NodeJS Boilerpate with ES6 support.
+> Express with swagger

 ##### NOTE : This boilerplate need node version >= 6